Beh-naz/Analysis-of-Community-Housing-Availability-and-Distribution-in-Toronto-Project-Overview/README.md

 # Layer Creation and Enhancement:

 * Saved the processed data as layers, each assigned with a descriptive name, summary, and relevant tags for ease of identification and access.
+* Added the "TREB Current Statistics" layer from ArcGIS Online.
 * Developed new layers representing the sum of median household incomes across neighbourhoods to identify economic disparities.
 * Created layers to visualize the average composite benchmark in each neighbourhood, highlighting areas with potential housing stress.
 * Generated layers summarizing the distribution of community housing units across neighbourhoods, revealing the extent of community housing availability.